ClusterCockpit/ClusterCockpit/README.md

 A log file is available in var/log/dev.log .

-8. Initial configuration of ClusterCockpit
+## Setup

 Open the URL `http://localhost:8000` in a web browser.
-Click on the JobMonitoring button and login with the credentials of you admin user.
+Click on the JobMonitoring button and login with the credentials of your admin user.

 Please refer to the [Wiki pages](https://github.com/ClusterCockpit/ClusterCockpit/wiki) how to setup a cluster and other required data sources.